The countries that get by without a government

 And, while unusual, Northern Ireland's position is by no means unique - which might cause cynics to question what the point of a government is at all, if we can apparently cope without them so readily.

-Germany, for example, has been getting by without an elected government since late September, following its inconclusive federal election.
+Germany, for example, has not had a new government installed following its inconclusive federal election in late September.

-Although talks to find a solution were due to start on Sunday, it could still be weeks before a government is in place.
+Although talks to find a solution started on Sunday, it could still be months before new ministers are in place.

 In Belgium, a record for the longest period without an elected government in a democracy was set in 2010-11, after wrangling between Flemish and Walloon figures led to a 589-day vacuum.